The 10 Jobs with the Fastest Pay Growth

-Wondering how to pay off credit card debt fast?
+Wondering how to pay off credit card debt faster?
 Let’s face it – credit card debt can wreck your budget.
-When you overcharge, the bills take up more of your income, usually leaving you with little to cover other expenses.
-At the same time, every time you carry a balance over from one month to the next, you face high-interest charges.
-These can eat up over half of your minimum payments, even on a “low-interest rate” credit card.
+When you overcharge, the bills take up a larger percentage of your income, leaving you with little to cover other expenses.
+At the same time, every time you carry a balance from one month to the next, you face high interest charges.
+These can eat up over half of your minimum payments, even on a low interest rate credit card.

 Jump to one of these sections:

 |Lower interest rates, increase payments||Formalized budget||Eliminates debt within your budget; doesn’t require additional borrowing||Success depends on the willingness of your creditors to lower your rates|